-Having already made a splash on the rather underappreciated WiiWare service, Curve Studios look to skim their success across the pond to the Nintendo eShop.
+Having already made a splash on the rather underappreciated WiiWare service, Curve Digital look to skim their success across the pond to the Nintendo eShop.

 Hydroventure: Spin Cycle replaces the Wii Remote for the gyroscopic capabilities of the Nintendo 3DS, players tilting the handheld left, right and upside down as they cascade pure-hearted Water Spirit Eddy across colourful locales.

-Narrative plays a more prominent role within this sequel, providing background as to why you find yourself tasked with guiding Eddy on his newfound quest.
+Narrative plays a more prominent role in this sequel, providing background as to why you find yourself tasked with guiding Eddy on his newfound quest.

 Having become so enamoured by the fantastical worlds within his beloved book, an ageing Wizard makes use of Rainbow Spirits that sit upon his potion shelf.
 These magical beings weave their way through its numerous pages, their power causing the illustrations to spring to life – much to the Wizard’s happiness.